Accommodation & Student Life

-Some of our European partner institutions offer on-campus/university-managed accommodation for which their incoming exchange students are eligible to apply.
+Many of our partner institutions offer on-campus/university-managed accommodation for which their incoming exchange students are eligible to apply.
 If this is the case, you would be eligible to apply for this after being nominated to the host institution, following the host institution's procedures and deadlines.
-Please check this on the partner institution's website.
+Please check this on your host institution's website.

-In instances where on-campus/university-managed accommodation is not available, the partner institution may provide guidance or offer assistance for finding alternative accommodation in the local area.
+In instances where on-campus/university-managed accommodation is not available, the partner institution provides guidance or offer assistance for finding alternative or private accommodation in the local area.

 If you have specific housing requirements, you should ensure this is communicated to both the GO Office and the host institution as early as possible following being made a Conditional offer of exchange.